KcanCurly/pingmaster/README.md

-This project is to send all kinds of pings to test for tunnel and data exfil tests
+This project is to send all kinds of packets to test for tunnel and data exfil

+# Implemented Protocols
+- TCP
+- UDP
+- SCTP
+- ICMP
+- AH
+- ESP
+- GRE
+- IGMP
+- PIM
+- OSPF
+- CARP

 # On server
 ```bash